newrelic/newrelic-capacitor-plugin/README.md

 * Capture JavaScript errors
 * Network Instrumentation (CapacitorHttp Client XMLHttpRequest and Fecth)
 * Distributed Tracing (CapacitorHttp Client and Fecth)
-* Tracking console log, warn and error
+* Tracking console log, warn and error as Logs
 * Promise rejection tracking
 * Capture interactions and the sequence in which they were created
 * Pass user information to New Relic to track user sessions